-- brain tumours continue to kill more children and adults under 40 than any other cancer
+- Brain tumours continue to kill more children and adults under 40 than any other cancer

-- there are over 120 different types of brain tumour
+- There are over 120 different types of brain tumour

-- it is estimated that around 16,000 people a year in the UK are diagnosed with a brain tumour
+- It is estimated that around 16,000 people a year in the UK are diagnosed with a brain tumour

-- less than 20 per cent of brain tumour patients survive beyond 5 years of their diagnosis
+- Less than 20 per cent of brain tumour patients survive beyond 5 years of their diagnosis

-- 10 people a day die of a brain tumour
+- 10 people a day die of a brain tumour.

 Critically underfunded research

 These statistics are harsh, whilst the causes of brain tumours are not understood.
 Less than one per cent are preventable.
 Brain tumour research is woefully underfunded, receiving just one per cent of the national spend on cancer research.
 This means a critical lack of researchers to investigate the condition and more effective treatments.
-At this rate, it could take another 100 years to find a cure.April Watkins, a Plymouth University graduate, was diagnosed with a brain tumour in her first year of study.
-Read more about her story.
+At this rate, it could take another 100 years to find a cure.April Watkins, a University of Plymouth graduate, was diagnosed with a brain tumour in her first year of study.
+Read more about April's story.